halbgut/meteor-altboiler/README.md

 The templates get rendered using `meteorhacks:ssr`.
 So you can also register helpers and stuff.
 You might want to check out [it's docs](https://github.com/meteorhacks/meteor-ssr). `altboiler.getTemplate` is registered as a server-side global helper.

+#### `altboiler.onLoad(funcToHookUp)`

+**funcToHookUp** - `FunctionName` | `Function`: The function to be triggered when the scripts are loaded.
+The function has to take one argument `next` which calls the next function in the `onLoad` queue.

+The passed function is pushed to `config.onLoad`.
+That function is passed to the client using `.toString` and is then executed in a different context.
+This means, that the function can't have any *dependencies* (except for stuff loaded into the boilerplate).

 #### Definitions

 ##### `HTMLString`